Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes a situation of extremes, either abundance or scarcity.
-The phrase uses "feast" and "famine" metaphorically to emphasize the contrast, not literally referring to food shortages or banquets.
+The idiom uses "feast" and "famine" metaphorically to emphasize the contrast, not literally referring to food shortages or banquets.

 Origin: